 Further information is also available on the overseas practitioners page of the Ahpra website.

 If you are a New Zealand pharmacist who holds current registration and an annual practising certificate, you can apply for registration as a pharmacist in Australia under the Commonwealth Trans-Tasman mutual recognition act 1997 (TTMR).
-The registration type (of either general or non-practising) you are applying for in Australia must correspond with the type of registration you hold in New Zealand.
 You can apply online here.

 Applicants with qualifications and/or practice experience from New Zealand but who are not currently registered in New Zealand cannot register under Trans-Tasman Mutual Recognition.
 Applicants who have completed a substantially equivalent program of study in New Zealand and have never been issued with an annual practising certificate in Pharmacist Scope of Practice, may be required to complete a period of supervised practice assigned to them by the Pharmacy Board of Australia in order to be eligible for general registration.
 An Application for provisional registration and supervised practice - APRO-60 must be submitted before supervised practice may be commenced.

 Overseas qualified pharmacists from countries other than New Zealand, seeking general registration in Australia are required to pass an examination conducted under the auspices of the Australian Pharmacy Council (APC).
 Further information about the ‘Knowledge Stream’ and ‘Competency Stream’ examination procedures is available on the APC website.
 Successful candidates are then required to complete a period of supervised practice assigned to them by the Pharmacy Board of Australia.

 Successful ‘Knowledge Stream’ candidates, are required to complete an internship in accordance with the Board’s Registration Standard: Supervised practice arrangements and must follow the procedures outlined for graduates of an approved program of study on the Internships webpage of the Board’s website, which also sets out all requirements that must be successfully completed to be eligible for general registration.
 An Application for provisional registration and supervised practice - APRO-60 must be submitted and approved before supervised practice may be commenced.